-It's closely related to the great white sharks.
+It's closely related to the great white shark.

 Lemon sharks are sturdy, powerful and can grow up to 3 meters (10 feet).

-But relax and do not panic when you see one during your dive.
+But relax.
+Don't panic when you see one of these sleek creatures during your dive.

 Identifying Marks / Features

-You can easily distinguish lemon sharks since they have a yellow body coloring, a flattened head with a short and broad snout.
-Lemon sharks have two dorsal fins which almost have the same size.
+You can easily identify a lemon shark since they have a yellow body coloring, a flattened head with a short and broad snout.
+Lemon sharks have two dorsal fins that almost have the same size.
 In other sharks, the first dorsal fin is usually larger than the second dorsal fin.

 Where to Dive with Lemon Sharks

 Lemon sharks thrive in the sub-tropical region.
 They can be found in the southeastern and western Atlantic Ocean and in the eastern Pacific Ocean.

 Lemon sharks are usually found in groups occupying shallow reefs and mangrove areas.
 They can also be found in the deep ocean.
 Just as the bull sharks, lemon sharks swim upstream in freshwater rivers, but they tend to stay near the river mouths.

 Ideally, interacting with lemon sharks should be done while observing them in their natural state.
 However as shark feeding is fast becoming a popular underwater experience, lemon sharks can now be fed underwater.
 The jury is still out on whether shark feeding is good or bad, but anecdotal evidence points to the generally positive experience divers glean from diving with them and the future of sharks due to a growing appreciation.